Chart Color Schemes

 Frenchs Forest has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Based on analysis of ABS population updates, the Frenchs Forest statistical area's population is estimated at around 14,830 as of Nov 2025.
-This reflects an increase of 563 people since the 2021 Census, which reported a population of 14,267.
-The change is inferred from the resident population of 14,801 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 11 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,694 persons per square kilometer.
-Frenchs Forest's growth of 3.9% since the 2021 census exceeded the SA3 area (3.2%) and the SA4 region, marking it as a growth leader in the region.
-Population growth was primarily driven by overseas migration contributing approximately 73.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, the estimated population of Frenchs Forest as of Feb 2026 is around 14,831.
+This reflects an increase of 564 people since the 2021 Census, which reported a population of 14,267 people.
+The change is inferred from the resident population of 14,801 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 13 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,695 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+The suburb's 4.0% growth since the 2021 census exceeded the SA3 area (3.3%) and the SA4 region, marking it as a growth leader in the region.
+Population growth for Frenchs Forest was primarily driven by overseas migration that contributed approximately 73.0% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
 For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
-Growth rates by age group are applied to all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, the Frenchs Forest (SA2) is expected to increase by 1,868 persons to 2041, reflecting a gain of 12.5% in total over the 17 years.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Based on aggregated SA2-level projections, an above median population growth is projected for Frenchs Forest, with the area expected to increase by 1,849 persons to 2041, reflecting a gain of 12.4% in total over the 17 years.

 Frequently Asked Questions - Population